HTDPNJ/Sentiment-Classification-Via-Galvanic-Skin-Response-Based-on-Deep-Learning-Models/README.md

 ## MDSTC ##
 In this section, we will show the detail of MDSTC.

 This image shows the facial expressions of volunteers watching six types of inspired videos.
+In the XML file, "Person_info" record the personal information of volunteer, "Film_name" denotes the name of stimulation clips, "PIDIAN" recorded the Galvanic Skin Response, "MAIBO" recorded the pulse.
 ![image](https://github.com/HTDPNJ/Sentiment-Classification-Via-Galvanic-Skin-Response-Based-on-Deep-Learning-Models/blob/master/Pic/git.png)

 This image shows the Galvanic Skin Response and Pulse of volunteers watching six types of inspired videos.